 - whether a statutory tort for serious invasions of privacy should be introduced into Australian law

 - the impact of the notifiable data breach scheme and its effectiveness in meeting its objectives

 - the effectiveness of enforcement powers and mechanisms under the Privacy Act and how they interact with other Commonwealth regulatory frameworks

 - the desirability and feasibility of an independent certification scheme to monitor and demonstrate compliance with Australian privacy laws.

-- an issues paper – which outlines the current law and seeks feedback on potential issues relevant to reform
+an Issues Paper.
+It outlined the current law and sought feedback on potential issues relevant to reform.

 We will also be meeting with stakeholders on specific issues, subject to COVID-19 restrictions.